akeneo/pim-community-dev/UPGRADE-1.7.md

 1. Download and extract the latest standard archive,

-    * For the **Enterprise Edition**, download the archive from the Partner Portal and extract:
+    * Download the archive from the Partner Portal and extract:

     ```
      tar -zxf pim-enterprise-standard.tar.gz